thost96/pimatic-wakeonlan/README.md

 }
 ````

-Device to wakeup can be defined by adding them to the `devices` section in the config file.
-Set the `class`attribute to `WakeOnLanDevice`.
+Devices for Wakeup can be defined by adding them to the `devices` section in the config file.
+Set the `class` attribute to `WakeOnLanDevice`.
 For example:
 ```json
 {
   "class": "WakeOnLanDevice",